12.12.2020

 Recently I have been taking Nutrition Now Pb8 Acidophilus capsules.
 I’m wondering if it will fix my gut and help get rid of it.
 There’s not much information online about it.
 I’ll update if I notice any changes.

-Fungal acne safe sunscreens for darker skin tones with supposedly no white cast*:
+Fungal acne safe sunscreens with supposedly no white cast*:

 DRMTGLY Broad Spectrum 45